Official advice for New Zealanders living and travelling overseas

 Under Austrian law, you're required to carry identification documents at all times.

 A high risk of avalanches exists in parts of Austria.
 Follow the advice of local authorities and your tour operator.
+Skiing outside of prepared skiing areas (off-piste) is dangerous.
+Stick to marked slopes and trails.

 Penalties for possession, use or trafficking of illegal drugs are severe and can include lengthy imprisonment and heavy fines.